The right hat

 Quite a different set of customers are museums or indeed period films and plays.
 I have had the pleasure of copying hats from the last two centuries.
 The craftsmanship has actually not changed that much, but the choice of materials have and that is most inspiring for me.

-Personally, I prefer to work in the styles that were prevailing in the 20’s.
+Personally, I prefer to work in the styles that were prevailing in the period between 1910 and 1930.
 The craftsmanship was peaking at that time – and the styles were freer and even exuberant.
 Then by the sixties and early seventies our disrespect for formality really killed off the art of making and choosing a hat.

 My mother always had sets of hat, gloves and bag that complemented each other.
 While I do not long back to the formality of those days, I just wish we all would allow ourselves a choice of more personal expression in our appearance.
 That is the reason why I have started developing my own line of formal outerwear, but that is story for another time.